mattppal/blog/src/content/blog/what-is-delta.md

 > With UniForm, customers can choose Delta with confidence, knowing that by choosing Delta, they’ll have broad support from any tool that supports lakehouse formats.

-The functionality is pretty impressive.
+The new functionality is pretty impressive.
 Since all three formats are Parquet-based and solely differentiated by their metadata, UniForm provides the framework for translating this metadata.
 Have an Iceberg table?
 It's now effectively a Delta table (with some [limitations](https://docs.databricks.com/delta/uniform.html#limitations)).

 ![Uniform in Delta 3.0](/posts/what-is-delta/uniform.png)